huggingface/blog/bridgetower.md

 ### Optimum Habana's fast DDP

-Before delving into how to perform most of data loading on device, let's look at another very easy way of speeding your distributed runs up on Gaudi.
+Before delving into how to perform hardware-accelerated data loading, let's look at another very easy way of speeding your distributed runs up on Gaudi.
 The new release of Optimum Habana, version 1.6.0, introduced a new feature that allows users to choose the distribution strategy to use when executing a distributed run:
 - `distribution_strategy="ddp"` to use Torch [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) (DDP)
 - `distribution_strategy="fast_ddp"` to use a lighter and usually faster implementation